RobotLocomotion/drake/doc/faq.rst

 Why Does Build Fail with "this rule is missing dependency declarations" on macOS?
 =================================================================================

-Symptom: After upgrading Xcode on macOS, you encounter an error similar to the following::
+**Symptom**: After upgrading Xcode on macOS, you encounter an error similar to the following::

     $ bazel build ...